The Chimney Sweep Online Fireplace, Woodstove, Gas Stove and Barbecue Shop

-A: A mixture of hearsay and sloppy reporting, I'd say.
+A: A mixture of misunderstanding and sloppy reporting, I'd say.
 It simply defies the imagination that anyone qualified to be a spokesperson for any wood stove manufacturer would OK stoking the stove until it glows (which is what happens at 900 degrees) as a general practice.
-In fact, the manufacturer in question actually states in their manuals that if any part of your stove is glowing, you are overfiring.
+I happen to be familiar with the post you mention, and the fact is, the manufacturer in question actually states in their manuals that if any part of your stove is glowing, you are overfiring.

 Most likely, the real scenario was something like this:

 Frantic Stove Owner: "I got distracted and left the room while I was kindling a fresh load with the draft control wide open, and by the time I came to my senses and ran back in, my stovetop thermometer had reached 900 Degrees!
 Did I destroy my new Reactor 2000 wood stove?"

 Nuclear Stove Co.
 Customer Service Rep: "No need to panic.
 We build extremely stout stoves here at Nuclear, and one short trip to 900° most likely did your Reactor 2000 no harm."

 No-Longer-Frantic Stove Owner's Forum Post: "Hey, I called Nuclear Stove Company, and they said running the Reactor 2000 at 900° is no big deal."

 Inevitable Result: An unusually large percentage of forum members subsequently complain of heat-damaged stoves.

 Miscellaneous Comments, heavily condensed from the original E-mails:

 you're redlining, taking your foot off the gas (reducing airflow by closing down

 The Honest Abe Analogy: